Create Extension Systems

 The parameters of the function signature deconstruct the struct into its

 internal native types, to match the abi.
-Note the extra () around position
+Note the extra () around position to

 indicate that the struct is a tuple.

-and return buildingEntity
+and return buildingEntity.

 Enumerations